 But why is there usually 20-25% of information that the sitter can’t place?

 There can be a few reasons.
 First, the medium can miss or misinterpret details that could have brought the whole picture together.
 Or, there is the “right church, wrong pew” effect; meaning that the information applied to a loved one other than whom the sitter is focused upon.
 For example, the medium is hearing from Aunt X but the sitter is thinking of Grandma Y, and thus the sitter is saying “I can’t place it.”

 This month, like every month, according to my sitters, I have had very private details come through that nobody could know.
 But there was also SOME information that could not be placed by the sitter.

 One client’s spirit father figure told me to call her “Poopy,” which seemed like an unexpected nickname, indeed.
 But it was correct.
 In fact, my client had not thought in decades about her adoring father figure’s childhood nickname for her.
 After all, it had been their inside joke from long ago.
 And, we were not focused on nicknames in that moment.
 Nor did my client ask for it, because I do not allow the client to dictate demands to spirit nor to me.
 The nickname simply popped in, which made my sitter chuckle.

 Another client had a spirit relative showing me the TV show, “Shark Tank” and giving me a thumbs up, lots of excitement, and happiness.
-It turns out that their relatives were recently on that TV show where they made a potentially very profitable deal and may well become multi-millionaires.
-But it is all confidential for now and thus an “unknowable” fact.
-Again, this detail just popped in during the reading, seemingly off topic, much to the delight of my sitter.
+It turns out that their relatives were recently filmed for the TV show “Shark Tank” where they made a potentially very profitable deal.
+They may well become multi-millionaires.
+But it is all confidential for now, as the show had not aired yet.
+And thus, it is another “unknowable” fact.
+Again, this detail simply popped in during the reading, seemingly off topic, much to the delight of my sitter.